Real estate investing is one way to accelerate your journey to financial freedom.

 If you are looking to kick up your investment portfolio a notch and turbocharge your financial goals, there’s a good chance you have given real estate some thought.

-If you are looking for an investment strategy that is a bit more hands-off than house hacking, house flipping, or rental properties, a real estate investment trust (REIT) may be an option for you.
-After you weigh the pros and cons, you should have a clearer sense if now is the right time invest in a REIT.
+After you weigh the pros and cons, you should have a clearer sense if now is the right time to invest in a REIT.

 Article written by Penny

 Updated May 2020